Chances are, you know someone who smokes. Whether you smoke or you're regularly

 or short-term exposure can take a toll on the body.

-If you don't smoke, ask the smokers you know to take these two
+Ask the smokers you know to take these two steps:

-especially kids and anyone who's pregnant.
-Smoke lingers in the air for hours after
+especially kids and pregnant women.
+Smoke lingers in the air for hours after cigarettes

 Never smoke in a car with other people.
-Even exhaling out the
+Even blowing smoke out

-to walk away from other people's smoke at home, school, work, restaurants, even friends'
+You can walk away from other people's smoke at home, school, work, restaurants,